Requiem for the Reaper

 Now looking at her prey more carefully, the woman began to see more of her, of the evil that lies on the brink.
 The Reaper was expressionless under her mask and began tapping the burning extension on the beam, creating a metallic sound with each tap.

 This woman was unnecessary.
 Someone who was getting in the way of her goal.
 The Reaper’s blood dripped from her finger tips onto the ground.
-This woman caused quite a bit of damage last time and this time the Reaper would be sure to destroy that bothersome spear.
+This woman caused quite a bit of damage last time, but this time the Reaper would be sure to destroy that bothersome spear.
 In a way she desired to know why, but then again the Reaper could no longer connect a reason to ask for a purpose or even what her purpose beyond the end was.
 This hunter, clearly she was human, but at the same time she possessed superhuman strength--she is nothing like the Reaper however.
 Nonetheless...she is still only human.
-Humans are weak and fragile and easy to kill.
+Humans are ugly and beautiful; weak and fragile and easy to kill.

 The Reaper’s flames burned brighter and hotter, changing their form and creating an cloak that seemed to be a living part of her.
 The Amazonian prepared herself and felt a chill crawl up her spin--skeleton fingers felt as though they were wrapping their fingers around her neck.
 Unlike those before her however, she shook off the feeling and continued to hold her composure.
 The spear rotated in one hand and then into two, bracing just as the Reaper brought down her sword.
 Reaper kicked her back and swung, again without emotion, throwing out a wave of flames that rolled toward the woman.